AnnaAD/scale-gpm/experiments.md

 - OpenMP, `sudo apt install libomp-dev`

+## Quick Experiments

+Because the complete experiment suite for the tables in the paper, takes up to 100 hours to complete, and certain runs may timeout at 10 hours, a light suite of experiments of the faster online mode can be run with:

+`source scripts/sansa.src`

+which runs ScaleGPM NS online mode for cliques, and larger patterns on livej, friendster, and twitter40.

+This should complete in under 1 hour, on a 48 core machine.

 ## Reproducing Tables

 Run the following scripts for a complete collection of table results: